withastro/astro/docs/src/pages/blog/island-architecture.md

 Using ESM in the Browser, tools can build once and cache forever.
 Tree-shaking and code optimisations can occur, more frequently and with greater efficacy.
 Reducing massive bundle sizes down to a few hundred Kilobytes.

-Tools like [Snowpack](https://www.snowpack.dev/) and [Vite](https://vitejs.dev/) introduce an whole new experience that developers were previously denied in their development process and that is speed.
+Tools like [Snowpack](https://www.snowpack.dev/) and [Vite](https://vitejs.dev/) introduce a whole new experience that developers were previously denied in their development process and that is speed.

 With cut-edge DX features like [HMR](https://npm.io/package/esm-hmr) has quickly became the industry de facto, and build times reduced by a factor of 100x.